pyglet/pyglet/doc/programming_guide/context.rst

 1. Create the new context, sharing object space with the old context, then
 2. Destroy the old context.
 The new context retains all the old objects.

-pyglet defines an :class:`~pyglet.gl.ObjectSpace`: a representation of a collection of objects used by one or more contexts.
-Each context has a single object space, accessible via its :py:attr:`~pyglet.gl.base.Context.object_space` attribute.
+For OpenGL-family backends, pyglet defines an :class:`~pyglet.gl.ObjectSpace`: a representation of a collection of objects used by one or more contexts.
+Each context has a single object space, accessible as ``window.context.object_space``.

 By default, all contexts share the same object space as long as at least one context using it is "alive".
 If all the contexts sharing an object space are